BakkerGames/GRIF/GRIFTools/DAGS_SYNTAX.md

 >Gets the next value from the InChannel queue and returns it.
 The script would use or process that value as appropriate.

+## Undo Commands

+A simple undo system is built into DAGS.
+It allows taking a snapshot of the current state and reversing any changes afterwards back to that point.
+Only one snapshot can be made.
+A snapshot is like a save file in memory, and it can be very helpful for fixing an accidental action.
+(Oops!)

+The game script has to perform the snapshots by adding `@snapshot` commands at appropriate places.
+For example, just before moving to another room, before taking or dropping objects, or any other such events.
+If the game is to handle undo, it needs to be carefully modified so that performing an undo only takes the player back one action.
+This means putting `@snapshot` before every action of consequence!
+Actions with no effect such as "Look" or "Inventory" shouldn't have a snapshot, though.

+If there is no snapshot, or the snapshot has been used, `@undo` will return `false`.
+This allows the script to show an appropriate "Nothing happens" message.
+Otherwise an "OK" message could be shown.

+The snapshot is not saved in the save file, only in memory.

+The `Cloak Of Darkness` sample game has undo commands.
+Look there to see how it was implemented.

+@snapshot

+>Take a snapshot at the current state of the game.
+This should be done before EVERY action of consequence if used at all.

+@undo

+>Perform an undo back to the last snapshot.
+Returns `true` if successful, or `false` if no snapshot exists.
+You will need an "UNDO" verb and `command.undo` to handle this.

+@clearundo

+>Clears out the snapshot so an undo cannot happen.
+This should be done just after a Restore or Restart of the game, and any other place where the snapshot becomes useless or invalid.

 ## Public Interface

 new Dags(IDictionary<string, string?> dictionary)